Improving Detection and Evidence-based Care of NAFLD in Latinx and Black Patients With Type 2 Diabetes (NAFLD-DM)

 Time Frame

-Change in Self-Efficacy measured by the Managing Chronic Diseases (SEMCD) score
+Change in Self-Efficacy Measured by the Managing Chronic Diseases (SEMCD) Score

 Time Frame: Baseline, 3months

-The SEMCD is a 6-item scale with a minimum value = 1; Maximum value = 10; Higher score is a better outcome (ie greater self-efficacy) Maximum value = 60, Higher score is a better outcome (ie greater self-efficacy).
+The SEMCD is a 6-item scale with a total minimum value = 1; a total maximum value = 10; Higher score is a better outcome (ie greater self-efficacy).
+Will be measured by a change of >/=1.

 Baseline, 3months